 The Eyes Have It

 Fall has always been the season for the Smoky Eye.
-2015 is no exception, but new, modern approaches make it exciting, sophisticated and definitely dramatic.
+And 2015 is no exception, although new, modern approaches make it exciting, sophisticated and definitely dramatic.
 Regardless of the techniques and colors used, we saw many cool variations including:

-Classic: From gorgeous grays and deep browns, to modern cinnamon and plum tones, smoky never looked so good (Christian Siriano, Alexander Wang, Derek Lam).
+Classic: From gorgeous greys and deep browns, to modern cinnamon and plum tones, smoky never looked so good (Christian Siriano, Alexander Wang, Derek Lam).

 ‘Delicate, refined beauty’ were the words renowned makeup artist James Kaliardos used to describe his stunning makeup creation for NARS cosmetics at Rodarte today.
 We immediately noticed light literally bouncing off the model’s skin, which made us wonder—it’s the middle of winter; how is skin this pearlescent even possible?
 That was our first moment of wonder.
 The second happened when we saw the gorgeous glint coming from the models’ eyes.
 Being the beauty girls that we are, we flocked for a closer inspection.
 We were delighted to see sparkle underneath the eyes and just knew: this look was our spirit animal.